 The Hive \\ Into the Great Wide Open (NL)

-The Hive will be presented at Into The Great Wide Open, NL; a multi-day, pop-cultural festival on De Wadden with music, visual arts, literature and film.
+The Hive was presented at Into The Great Wide Open, NL; a multi-day, pop-cultural festival on De Wadden with music, visual arts, literature and film.

 Resembling a suspended organic hive structure, The Hive is a sculptural instrument made from parts of Gamelan bars (a form of percussive Indonesian music using gongs and xylophones), with concept by Indonesian artists Ikbal Lubys and Tony Maryana.